conda/constructor/docs/source/howto.md

 The convenience of `conda activate` makes for the extra complexity required at installation time.
 However, some folks might prefer not to modify their shell scripts at all.
-For those users, an alternative initialization method is provided on `conda 25.5.0` and later.
+For those users, an alternative initialization method is provided with `conda 25.5.0` and later.

 ```
 conda init --condabin